samlfair/prismic-svelte-archive/README.md

 ## Usage

-The plugin injects a `SliceZone` component and `prismic` object into your app as needed.
+The plugin injects a `SliceZone` component and `prismic` object into components in the `src` folder as needed.

 In a standard Svelte component: